Willie Mays: New manager

-Move to San Francisco (1958–1961)
+Move to San Francisco

 In 1958, Rigney wanted Mays to challenge Babe Ruth's record of 60 home runs in a season.
 Consequently, Rigney did not play Mays much in spring training hoping to use his best hitter every day of the regular season.
 As he had in 1954, Mays vied for the NL batting title until the final game of the season.
 Moved to the leadoff slot the last day to increase his at bats, Mays collected three hits in the game to finish with a career-high .347, but Philadelphia's Richie Ashburn batted .350.
-Mays shared the inaugural NL Player of the Month award with Stan Musial in May, batting .405 with 12 home runs and 29 RBI; he won a second award in September (.434, 4 home runs, 18 RBIs).
-He played in all but two games, hitting only 29 home runs.
+Mays shared the inaugural NL Player of the Month award with Stan Musial in May, batting .405 with 12 home runs and 29 runs batted in; he won a second award in September (.434, four home runs, 18 RBI).
+He played in 152 games, batting .347 with 29 home runs and 96 RBI.

 Horace Stoneham, the Giants' owner, made Mays the highest-paid player in baseball with a $75,000 contract for 1959.
 Mays had his first serious injury in 1959, a collision with Sammy White in spring training that resulted in 35 stitches in his leg, but he was ready by the start of the season.
 Against the Reds in August, Mays broke a finger but kept it a secret to prevent opposing pitchers from targeting it.
 In September 1959, the Giants led the NL pennant race by two games with only eight games to play, but a sweep by the Dodgers began a stretch of six losses in those final games, dooming them to a third-place finish.
 Mays had hits in three out of 10 at bats in the Dodger series but some San Francisco fans still booed him.
-In 1959, Mays batted .313 with 34 home runs and 113 RBIs, leading the league in stolen bases for the fourth year in a row.
+In 1959, Mays batted .313 with 34 home runs and 104 RBI in 151 games, leading the league in stolen bases (27) for the fourth year in a row.